partylikeits1983/miden-docs/src/miden-tutorials/web-client/mint_consume_create_tutorial.md

 Let's run the `src/webClient.ts` function again.
 Reload the page and click "Start WebClient".

+**Note**: *Currently there is a minor bug in the WebClient that produces a warning message, "Error inserting code with root" when creating multiple accounts.
+This is currently being fixed.*

 The output will look like this:
 ```
 Latest block number: 4807